-It is unlikely that a cloud (collection of pinpoint size diamond crystals) will affect the visual performance of diamonds which are VS-2 or higher in clarity.
-However, substantial clouds can be an issue in diamonds which are SI-1 or lower in clarity.
+It is unlikely that a cloud of pinpoint size diamond crystals will affect the visual performance of diamonds which are VS-2 or higher in clarity.
+However, substantial clouds can be an issue in diamonds which are SI-1 and lower in clarity.

 With that in mind, you’ll want to consider the extent of clouds within any diamonds you are considering.
 Clouds are indicated on diamond grading reports as circles or formations comprised of small red dots or pinpoints.
-If the plotting diagram indicates clouds or pinpoints that cover an extensive region within the diamond, you’ll want to consult with the vendor (or ask me to look it over).
+If the plotting diagram indicates clouds or pinpoints that cover an extensive region within the diamond, consider asking me to look it over.

 Notice how the visibility of the inclusions varies depending on the light source being used to evaluate them.

 Both of these examples show clouds which are minimal and which should not be a concern as they are primarily translucent and are not visible without substantial magnification.

 The next two photographs show how extensive the clouds are within an SI-2 clarity diamond that I recommended a client not buy.

 The cloud of pinpoint size diamond crystals within this SI-2 clarity diamond from James Allen is extensive.
 This photograph shows the cloud at about 20x magnification.
 From this vantage point it is easy to see that the cloud covers a substantial amount of the diamond.

 Clouds which cover large areas of diamonds might affect light performance because the high concentration of pinpoints can interfere with the passage of light.
 Which is why I recommended that my client not purchase this diamond.
 Why risk it since there are so many other diamonds available, right?